 For her starring role in the BBC series Cranford, Dench received a BAFTA TV Award nomination in 2008 and an Emmy award nomination in 2010.
 She continues to work in movies, however, having played Mrs. Fairfax in the recent big screen adaptation of Jane Eyre (2011).
 She also played a part in a few other historical films, like My Week with Marilyn (2011) and J. Edgar (2011).
 She also had a role in the blockbuster sequel Pirates of the Caribbean: On Stranger Tides (2011) with Johnny Depp, followed by a role in the comedy The Best Exotic Marigold Hotel (2012).
 She also reprised her role as M for the highly-anticipated sequel to the blockbuster hits Casino Royale (2006) and Quantum of Solace (2008), Skyfall (2012).

 Now in her 80s, the legendary actress has not stopped working, reprising her role in the sequel The Second Best Exotic Marigold Hotel in 2015, and landing roles in the children's fantasy adaptation Miss Peregrine's Home for Peculiar Children (2016), the mystery satire Schadenfreude (2016), and the period drama Tulip Fever (2017).
-Her latest credits also include roles in films such as Murder on the Orient Express (2017) and Victoria and Abdul (2017) and Red Joan (2019), playing the title role.
+Her latest credits include roles in films such as Murder on the Orient Express (2017), Victoria and Abdul (2017) and Red Joan (2019), playing the title role.

-In 1970, Dench was awarded the O.B.E.
+In 1970, Judi was awarded the O.B.E.
 (Order of the British Empire), and in 1988, she was named Dame of the British Empire, for a career marked by outstanding performances in both classical and contemporary roles.